ligato/docs/docs/user-guide/concepts.md

 - `module` -  groups models belonging to the same configuration entity.
 For example, VPP configuration models have a VPP module; Linux configuration models have a Linux module.
 - `version` - current version of the VPP agent API.
 This value changes upon release of a new version.
-- `type` - keyword describing the given model (e.g. interfaces, bridge-domains, etc.)
+- `type` - keyword describing the given model such as interfaces or bridge-domains.

-Model specs are defined in the `models.go` files contained in the [VPP agent proto file folder](https://github.com/ligato/vpp-agent/tree/master/proto/ligato).
+Model specs are defined in the `models.go` files located in the [VPP agent proto file folder](https://github.com/ligato/vpp-agent/tree/master/proto/ligato).

 ---